sageserpent-open/americium/README.markdown

 breakpoints being hit for several hundred successful cases before you get to the one that finally fails, whichever it is...

-What we want here is something that automatically shrinks a failing test case down to a minimal test case (or at least reasonably close to one), and provides some way of reproducing this minimal test case without having to slog through a whole bunch of successful cases we aren't interested in.
+What we want here is something that __automatically shrinks a failing test case down to a minimal test case__ (or at least reasonably close to one), and provides some way of __reproducing this minimal test case directly__ without having to slog through a whole bunch of successful cases we aren't interested in.

 After toiling through quite a few of these monster test failures in the Plutonium, Curium and several commercial